Essential Web Video Concepts: Make’em Feel

 We are all familiar with the quintessential television psychiatrist who asks, “How does that make you feel?”
 And perhaps that is a good place to start.
 How does your marketing communication make your audience feel; and are all your videos, display ads, and online activities in sync with that perspective?
 Advertising can only work if it presents a continuous consistent point-of-view that touches people in some visceral manner.
 If your audience isn’t effected emotionally by your presentation, your chances of making a sale are slim or none.

-Have a question for Jerry?
-Ask or leave a comment below!
+Have a question for Jerry or want to leave a comment?
+Click here.